jenrichmond/RNotes_blogdown/content/portfolio/2018-08-30-hidden-stars-of-the-tidyverse.md

 tags: []
 ---

-[Emily Robinson](@robinson_es) has just joined DataCamp and writes a great blogx called www.hookedondata.org.
+[Emily Robinson](@robinson_es) has just joined DataCamp and writes a great blog called www.hookedondata.org.
 She talked at the 2018 New York R conference recently and shared some of her favourite (less well known) stars of the Tidyverse.
 Here are her slides www.tiny.cc/nyrtalk and my notes...

 ### 1. instead of printing your dataset to the console, use `as_tibble()`